 With this type of modelling you will occasionally encounter situations in which you assess conditional probability information one way (e.g., what is the probability that A is high given that B is high) but encounter the events chronologically in the reverse order (i.e., given B is high what is the probability A is high).

 With DPL, you’re free to assess the relationship in either order.
 DPL’s automated bayesian revision feature allows you to specify uncertain relationships the way the data comes to you in the Influence Diagram but model them in the Decision Tree in the order they occur in the real world.

 In the figures provided you’ll see that the the input probabilities show that the outcome of the market test is influenced by the actual market results – this relationship may have been ascertained from past data or experience.
-This matches what is displayed in the Influence Diagram (the top pane in the first figure).
+This matches what is displayed in the Influence Diagram.

 Try it for yourself!

 I would encourage you to build a simple learning model in DPL and try the Bayesian Revision feature out for yourself by.
 To do so you can request a free trial license of DPL 9 Professional via the button below.
 Take a look at the tutorial contained in Chapter 7 of the DPL 9 User Guide entitled Conditioning and Learning in Decision Models, a PDF for which you can find here.
 The tutorial will prompt you to open the Learning.da DPL workspace file that is installed with your trial license within the Examples folder of your DPL installation directory (C:\ProgramFiles\Syncopation\DPL9\Examples), you can also download it below.